input-output-hk/marlowe-cardano/doc/marlowe/tutorials/actus-marlowe.rst

    before the bond is issued, and who will pay that counterparty if the issuer defaults; if the issuer does make the payment in time, then the guarantor should recover their money.

-IOHK plans to implement the full ACTUS standard using Marlowe and Plutus over the coming year.